-International Advice and Guidance (IAG) is a specialist team within Student Services that supports and advises international students both on arrival and throughout their studies.
+International Advice and Guidance (IAG) is a specialist team within Student Welfare Advice and Guidance that supports and advises international and European students both on arrival and throughout their studies.
 It is based in the Student Services Centre, Alsop Building on University Square.
-The team provides advice on Student visas, other immigration matters such as dependent visas and family visitors, personal and cultural issues, integration, safety, wellbeing .
+The team provides advice on Tier 4 student visas, other immigration matters such as dependent visas and family visitors, personal and cultural issues, integration, safety, wellbeing and advice for students who have their family with them in the UK.
 If IAG cannot help directly, they have a wide range of contacts and can refer you to another service that can assist.

-IAG offers an induction programme in September called "Hello International" as well as regular presentations throughout the year, including living on a budget in Liverpool, integration, visa advice for working during/after your studies, visas for travelling in Europe, improving English language skills, how to extend your student visa and how to arrange a Host visit to a British family.
-This year, IAG will also be delivering online presentations on quarantine support for affected students.
+IAG offers an orientation programme in September called Hello International as well as regular presentations throughout the year, including living on a budget in Liverpool, integration, visa advice for working during/ after your studies, visas for travelling in Europe, improving English language skills, how to extend your student visa and how to arrange a host visit to a British family.